 Will my application still be reviewed if you receive any of my supporting materials (official test scores, and letters of recommendation) after the deadline?

-Official test scores received after the deadline will not have any negative impact on the review of your application, as long as the unofficial test scores are provided in the online application by the deadline.
+Official TOEFL scores received after the deadline will not have any negative impact on the review of your application, as long as the unofficial TOEFL scores are provided in the online application by the deadline.
 Letters of recommendation received after the deadline will still be attached to your application, but we cannot guarantee they will be seen by the Admissions Committee if they arrive more than two weeks after the application deadline.